ballerina-platform/module-ballerinax-googleapis.calendar/README.md

         }
     }
     ```

+    * Service account - This authorization method is used to authorize Google application.
+Here operation are called to Google server on behalf on Google application.
+     ```
+    calendar:CalendarConfiguration config = {
+        oauth2Config: {
+            issuer: <issuer>,
+            audience: <aud>,
+            customClaims: {"scope": <scope>},
+            signatureConfig: {
+                config: {
+                    keyStore: {
+                        path: <path>,
+                        password: <password>
+                    },
+                    keyAlias: <keyAlias>,
+                    keyPassword: <keyPassword>
+                }
+            }
+        }
+    }
+    ```
+    * issuer - The email address of the service account.
+    * audience - A descriptor of the intended target of the assertion.
+When making an access token request this value is always https://oauth2.googleapis.com/token.
+    * scope - A space-delimited list of the permissions that the application requests.
+    * path, password, keyAlias, keyPassword - The values of key file configurations.

 * Callback address is additionally required in order to use Google Calendar listener.
 This refers the path of the listener resource function.
 The time-to-live in seconds for the notification channel is provided by optional parameter expiration time.
 By default it is 604800 seconds.
     * Callback Address
     * Expiration Time